-Sound Transit has three phases of its System Plan: Sound Move, ST2, and ST3.
-"Sound Move" to implement commuter rail (Sounder), regional express bus service (ST Express) and light rail (Link) operations was completed in 2016.
+To date, Sound Transit has three phases of its System Plan: Sound Move, Sound Transit 2 (ST2), and Sound Transit 3 (ST3).
+"Sound Move" was a 10-year plan approved by voters in 1996 to implement commuter rail (Sounder), regional express bus service (ST Express) and light rail (Link) operations.
+Sound Move was completed in 2016.
 "ST2" is a 15-year plan approved by voters in 2008 to provide further expansion of facilities and service to the region with anticipated completion by 2023.
 "ST3" is a 25-year plan approved by voters in 2016 to expand light rail, connecting 16 cities and adding 62 new miles, and adding Bus Rapid Transit and extending Sounder train platforms.